Writings on the Not for Profit Sector

 Making Friends, one at a time

-(Publised in Raisor's Ask - South Asia's Fundraising Magazine, Jan-Mar 09)
+(Publised in Raisor's Ask - South Asia 's Fundraising Magazine, Jan-Mar 09)

-India Foundation for the Arts (IFA).
+The melting iceberg of the financial market has hurt everyone, including foundations like the India Foundation for the Arts (IFA).
 Our reserves lie invested in financial instruments and our faith lies in what we can raise every year from foundations, corporations and generous individuals.
 Last week, when we were working on our financial plans for the year ahead, we realized that one of the things that might keep our morale afloat this year is donations that we receive from individuals whose passion for the arts may well overcome their caution in a tight, speedily declining financial tornado that we are currently subjected to.

 However, organized fundraising from individual donors is new at IFA, started only about a year ago.
 The seed of the idea lay in the minutes of a Board meeting many years before I joined IFA, in the late nineties.
 A trustee had raised the question, “Why doesn’t IFA raise small amounts of funds from individuals who appreciate our work, have faith in what we do and would simply like to support us?”
 The idea always got paralysed with the question – but what do we give them in return?
 Digging up a question like that demands you find an answer to it.
 We searched for any research primary or secondary that could give us a clue as to what people expected from an arts foundation for small contributions.
 In a country where more than 90% of donations went to religious institutions, we found nothing that could help us.